Principal Investigator

 Majors: Human Communication Sciences and Neuroscience.
 My interest in communication sciences stems from watching a relative progress from being unable to produce more than a few incomprehensible sounds to speaking in complete sentences in a matter of weeks; I think that transformation is amazing.
 I’ve been part of the lab since the beginning of my undergraduate career here at Northwestern and have learned so much (various behavioral tests, EEG data collection and analysis, how to write grants/proposals, how to present research to colleagues, problem solving, etc!) and loved every minute of it.
 Outside the lab, I love to run, bike, read, and watch sports, particularly the New York Yankees.
 Go ‘Cats!

-Shelby Isaacs, Undergraduate ’18, Current medical student
+Shelby Isaacs, Undergraduate ’18, Current medical resident

 Major: Human communication sciences, minor: psychology.
 I became interested in communication sciences because of my love of reading!
 My favorite thing about the LEARN lab is that there are so many unanswered questions about communication disorders, and the potential to learn something new is infinite.
 I love being creative and learning new things about skills I use every day.
 Outside the lab I like to bake, watch sports, and read.

-Yuri Jo, Undergraduate ’21, Current SLP student, USC
+Yuri Jo, Undergraduate ’21, Current SLP

 Major: Communication Sciences and Disorders, Minor: Psychology.
 My interests for studying language and speech disorders stem from my experience working with children with disabilities earlier on.
 The LEARN Lab gives me the opportunity to enhance my research skills while immersing myself in research related to language and literacy development.
 In my free time, I love going on road trips, trying new eateries, and doing spontaneous activities with friends!